writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 ### Step 1: Generate an Access Token

 Before interacting with the RocketDocument API, you must authenticate your calls by obtaining an Access Token.
 This token will be used to authorize all subsequent API requests.
 In this step, you will learn how to generate an Access Token by calling the Authentication API.

+> **Token Usage Reminder:** The token you receive is tied to a specific binder but can be used across all Rocket Lawyer product APIs until it expires.
+Remember this to avoid unnecessary token requests.

 Authenticate each call to the **RocketDocument API** by obtaining an Access Token.
 Call the [Authentication API](/docs/partner-auth-service-product-sandbox/1/routes/accesstoken/post) as follows: